 The Explore Colorado Official Travel Guide is a publication of the Colorado Tourism Office.
 Contents and design @2024, all rights reserved.
 Reproduction without written permission is strictly prohibited.
-Every effort was made to ensure accuracy of the information in this guide as of press time (12/23).
-However, the Colorado Tourism Office and Miles of press time (12/23).
+Every effort was made to ensure accuracy of the information in this guide as of press time (223).
 However, the Colorado Tourism Office and Miles assume no responsibility for errors, changes or omissions.
 The Explore Colorado Official Travel Guide is published annually by Miles for the Colorado Tourism Office.
-The Colorado Tourism Office (TO) and Miles make no endorsement, representation or warranty regarding the suitability quality or availability of any goods or services advertised or listed in this publication.
-Listings and advertisements are provided by the subject companies, and CTO and Miles shall not be responsible or liable for any inaccuracy, omission or infiringement of any third party's rights therein, or for personal injury or any other damage or injury whatsoever.
+The Colorado Tourism Office (CTO) and Miles make no endorsement, representation or warranty regarding the subability guiltity or availability of any goods or services advertised on listed in this publication.
+Listings and advertisements are provided by the subject companies, and CTO and Miles shall not be responsible or liable for any inaccuracy, omission or infringement of any third party's rights therein or for personal injury or any other damage or injury whatsoever.
+Covers: Summer: Josh King; Winter: Tim Kemple